Finer-Tuning

 Did every millimetre of our nerve fibres grow by accident during this long evolutionary process?
 How did these 100,000 miles (160,000 kilometres) of fibres happen to navigate, micrometre by micrometre, into every part of our bodies where sensitivity and information feedback are required?

-Was every limb, branch, and node of the nervous-system-routing meticulously planned?
+On the contrary, was every limb, branch, and node of the nervous-system-routing meticulously planned?
+(See the article 'Fingertip Sensitivity — Calibrated or Fortuitous?')

 Why are there no humans who, by genetic coding, lack essential sensitivity, and feedback routing, somewhere in their bodies?
-If, at some point in the distant evolutionary trail, sections of this system were missing (an extremely likely scenario given the enormous quantity of fibres), how would evolution intentionally fill the gap and commission additional required growth?
+If, at some point in the distant evolutionary trail, sections of this system were missing (an extremely likely scenario given the enormous quantity of fibres — more than 100,000 miles in total length for one person), how would evolution intentionally fill the gap and commission additional required growth?

 But now consider this: